Faiz0developer/Triweb-Learning/README.md

 2. QuizManager -: Created REST APIs for a quiz app using node with typescript and mongoDB.In this folder you will get different different APIs like for register user,login user, create quiz,get quiz, publish quiz , report API and so on.

+3. quiz-app-frontend-: I created a frontend side of QuizManager backend using React.
+In this project I created User Register and Login page.
+User can register using the regisration api and similarly he/she can login as data is store in database.

+4. TicTacToe-: Created a tic-tac-toe game using react and its differnt concepts.

 ---

 #5: MySQL -> Learn basic of MySQL, how it works, how to use it.
 Implement CRUD operation.